 Nearly all tourists want to ride a gondola when they visit Venice.
 It’s romantic and iconic.
 You just have to do it!

 However, gondola rides can be quite expensive.
-For 40 minutes, the city rate is 80 euros (100 euro after 7pm).
+For 40 minutes, the city rate is 80 euros (100 euros after 7 pm).
 This price is set by the city so you shouldn’t expect to pay any less.
 It is also very touristy.
-Venetians may use a gondola for either a wedding or funeral.
+Venetians may use a gondola for either a wedding or a funeral.

 We wouldn’t mind a gondola ride, but we won’t belittle it.
 It’s beautiful and romantic.
 And you can see the stunning palaces of Venice from the canal.
 Gondola rides are a great way to see Venice’s history and also show you the many changes taking place.